What is Form 1099-NEC?

 From a tax standpoint, here’s the difference:

 - Employees: Employers will take out various payroll taxes (such as federal and state taxes) from your paycheck.
 That withholding gives employees an automatic way to pay taxes as they go.
 At tax time, you receive a Form W-2 from your employer.
+(Related read: Employers be mindful of the W-2 form deadline.)

 - Independent contractors: Your check won’t have any payroll taxes withheld.
 That means paying as you go falls on your to-do list.
 At tax time, you’ll receive Form(s) 1099-NEC to show the total amounts you were paid for the year.